Top 15 Best Quarterbacks of All Time

 10. Aaron Rodgers

-Aaron Rodgers is a quarterback for the Green Bay Packers with over 200 appearances.
+Aaron Rodgers was a quarterback for the Green Bay Packers until recently.
+He agreed to a restructured deal with the Jets for the 2023 season, leaving Green Bay after 18 seasons.
 His career with the Packers began as a backup for Brett Favre in 2005 for three seasons.
-After he finally made his breakthrough, there was no looking back, leading the Packers to a Super Bowl victory in 2011 and earning him a spot amongst the best quarterbacks in history.
+After he made his breakthrough, there was no looking back.
+He inspired the Packers to Super Bowl victory in 2011, the first for the franchise since 1998.

 View post on Twitter

 Rodgers holds some remarkable NFL records, including a 122.5 passing rating in 2011.
-He also made 402 consecutive passes without an interception and holds the record for the fastest NFL quarterback to make 400 career passing touchdowns in 193 games.
+He also made 402 consecutive passes without an interception, another record that stands to this day.
+Rodgers also holds the record for the fastest NFL quarterback to make 400 career passing touchdowns after only 193 games.
 He won the Bert Bell Award in 2011 and made the NFL 2010s All-Decade Team.
-Plus, Rodgers is one of the highest paid NFL players this season.
+Plus, Rodgers is one of the highest-paid NFL players this season.

-Few players in NFL history have been as prolific as Rodgers, making him an excellent player to start the top ten.
-If you want to know more about Rodgers, check out his career profile on the official NFL website.
+Few players in NFL history have been at the top of the sport for as long as Rodgers.
+That makes him an excellent starting point for a top ten.
+If you want to know about the various records he holds, check out his career profile on the official NFL website.

 • Passer Rating: 104.0